flaab/picara-php-framework/README.md

 ### What can it be used for?
 It can be used to build anything.
-Simple relational website such as a blog, complex relational RestFul API services or high-traffic relational websites such as online newspapers.
-The framework implements a comprehensive cache system that can serve static files generated from your routes, which allows it to handle mass-traffic website without raising the database layer.
+Simple relational websites such as as blogs or stores, complex relational RestFul API services or high-traffic relational websites such as newspapers or online services.
+The framework implements a comprehensive cache system that can serve static files generated from your routes, which allows it to handle tons of requests without raising the database layer or loading the application libraries.

 ## Main Features